Rising number of claims filed by obese patients

 “This is a difficult issue for anyone to acknowledge.
 However, everyone has preconceived feelings or impressions about a certain characteristic or stereotype,” says Diamond.

-• When the physician performs the history and physical, the patient’s obesity must be identified as a problem.
+• In the history and physical, obesity must be identified as a problem.

 “A plan then should be established to deal with it,” says Diamond.

-• Physicians should fully inform the patient of the risks of obesity related to the current diagnosis, as well as the potential health problems that are more likely to arise.
+• Fully inform the patient of the risks of obesity related to the current diagnosis, as well as the potential health problems that are more likely to arise.
 Document these discussions.

 The defense attorney then can show through documentation that the physician addressed any health conditions or habits that could increase the patient’s risk, says Diamond.